 The first time you drive up the long gravel drive, you stare in wonder, your mouth agape.
 Your new home is a mansion.
 A real mansion, three stories high, ivy-covered brick with Spanish tile roof, and huge trees lining the drive and towering over the 5-acre property.
 Inside, you marvel at the floors, black and white Italian marble in a square pattern all throughout the downstairs in the living room, dining room and sunroom.
 The tall ceilings are some sort of raised relief, and there’s even a real crystal chandelier in the dining room.
 Brass wall sconces with dangling crystals seem very glamorous, and the swinging door that leads to the dining room from the butler’s pantry and kitchen is neato.
 The front staircase in the living room looks like something from a Hollywood movie, with intricately carved woodwork and a sort of stage-like landing.
 There’s also a back staircase over by the butler’s pantry and kitchen, right over the basement stairs.

 The back stairs go all the way up to the third floor, to the ballroom and the servants’ quarters, which will be your brothers’ bedrooms.
 An ancient claw foot tub sits in the bathroom between bedrooms, and an attic tops off the ballroom.
 Downstairs on the second floor, there are three hallways!
 The main hallway is long and wide, with big closets and four bedrooms.
 The master bedroom where your parents will sleep is massive, and there are hallways with bathrooms and walk-in closets between the bedrooms on either side of the house.
-Your bedroom is at the end of the main hallway on the right, across from your parents’ room, and at the very end of the house, there’s a big porch with a slate floor.
+Your bedroom is at the end of the main hallway on the left, across from your parents’ room, and at the very end of the house, there’s a big porch with a slate floor.
 All told, there are seven bedrooms, not quite one for everyone.
 The house is huge, and you are completely charmed.
 You and your little brother explore and play hide and seek while everyone else helps to get settled in.

 Either the ceilings on the first floor are very tall, or you are very small.
 The rooms are enormous.
 Just the living room is 1000 square feet; the sunroom and dining room are a little smaller.
 The sunroom has library shelves for your mom’s many books, and windows all around to let in the light.
 Nooks and crannies abound throughout the house.
 And there are four bathrooms, not counting the potty hidden away in the basement.
 There will still be times when even those are not enough for your large family.
 The full basement is a dark, creepy dungeon, with laundry room, furnace room, coal room, hidden potty closet, and several others that are just there.
 The kitchen has room for the green formica dining table and matching vinyl-covered, metal chairs, as well as for the refrigerator, two stoves, dishwasher and lots of cabinets that reach to the ceiling.
 A porch off the kitchen holds another double-door refrigerator and more storage area.
 There’s even a contraption called a dumb-waiter, but it doesn’t work.
 Little doors in the walls over the back stairs hide the laundry chute, where you put your dirty clothes and they go right downstairs to the laundry room!